reuteras/private-tor-network/README.md

 Here are a few things to try if you're runing into issues:

-* Check the tor logs sent to stdout `docker logs -f torserver_da_1`
+* Check the tor logs sent to stdout `docker logs -f torstack_da_1.xxxxxx`
-* Check all the logs with `docker-compose logs`
 * Enable verbose logging by changing the `./config/torrc`
-* Check permissions for your ./tor folder
+* If you're using the old `docker-compose.2.yml` with the old storage, check permissions for your ./tor folder
-* Delete the files in your ./tor folder so you can start from scratch (or specifically the torrc.da file)
-* To cleanup the environment and start over you can use `docker-compose kill` and `docker-compose rm -ra` to remove them all.
+* Delete the old `tor` named volume from Docker with `docker volume rm torstack` or whatever you named your stack

 ### TODO

-* Wait for someone to yell at me about using scale like this and then move to the new networking
+* DONE: Wait for someone to yell at me about using scale like this and then move to the new networking

 ### Dislaimer